crosetto/AutomaticDifferentiation/README.md

 }
 ```
 Notice that there's no data members.
 The object functions representing the operations are stateless,
-and all the information needed to parse an expression is contained in its type (which might be limiting, but for this simple example is ok).
+and all the information needed to parse an expression is contained in its type (which might be limiting, but for this simple example it's ok).
 So far so good, we can evaluate expressions at compile time or run time

 ```C++